-Recurrent Investment Advisors, LLC ("Recurrent" or the "Advisor"), a Texas limited liability company with principal offices at 3801 Kirby Drive, Suite 654, Houston, TX 77098, serves as the investment advisor for the Funds.
-The Advisor is a recently formed investment advisor registered with the U.S. Securities and Exchange Commission (the "SEC") and as of the date of this Prospectus, serves only as investment advisor to the Funds.
-Subject to the supervision of the Funds' Board of Trustees, the Advisor is responsible for managing the Funds' investments, executing transactions and providing related administrative services and facilities under an Investment Advisory Agreement between the Funds and the Advisor.
+Recurrent Investment Advisors, LLC ("Recurrent" or the "Advisor"), a Texas limited liability company with principal offices at 3801 Kirby Drive, Suite 654, Houston, TX 77098, serves as the investment advisor for the Fund.
+The Advisor is a recently formed investment advisor registered with the U.S. Securities and Exchange Commission (the "SEC") and as of the date of this Prospectus, the Recurrent MLP & Infrastructure Fund is the only series of the Trust for which it serves as investment advisor.
+Subject to the supervision of the Fund's Board of Trustees, the Advisor is responsible for managing the Fund's investments, executing transactions and providing related administrative services and facilities under an Investment Advisory Agreement between the Fund and the Advisor.

-The Advisor has entered into an advisory agreement with each Fund, whereby the Advisor is entitled to receive an annual fee equal to a percentage of each Fund's average daily net assets as follows:
+The Advisor has entered into an advisory agreement with the Fund, whereby the Advisor is entitled to receive an annual fee equal to a 0.90% of the Fund's average daily net assets.